December 14, 2023 K9OffLeash

 Therapy Dogs:

-On the other hand, Dogs are trained to provide emotional Service and comfort to various individuals, often in institutional settings such as hospitals, schools, or nursing homes.
+On the other hand, are trained to provide emotional Service and comfort to various individuals, often in institutional settings such as hospitals, schools, or nursing homes.
 Unlike Service Dogs, Therapy Dogs are not individually trained for a specific person but rather for a therapeutic purpose.
 Their role is to bring joy and relief to people in stressful or challenging situations.

 Therapy Dogs undergo training to ensure they are well-behaved and comfortable in various environments.
 Their primary goal is to provide companionship, reduce anxiety, and uplift the spirits of those they interact with.
 The benefits of Therapy Dogs extend beyond the immediate emotional Service; studies have shown that interactions with Therapy Dogs can lead to reduced stress levels and improved overall well-being.